 All incoming mail will be opened and inspected for contraband, money, and prohibited publications.
 Any mail violating “Prohibited Mail” rules will be returned to its sender.

-Confiscation/Censorship of Inmate Mail
+Confiscation/Censorship of AIC Mail

 Refusal/Rejection of Incoming Mail